 The Norman Rockwell Museum was sad to learn of the recent passing of illustration historian, Walter Arnold Reed on March 18, 2015 at his home in Westport, CT.
 Reed is the author of many books on American illustration, including The Illustrator in America, 1860-2000 (2001), the invaluable chronological compendium of illustrators and their art which

-Owen Smith (b.
+Witches Night Out by Barbara Rundback Owen Smith (b.
 1964) Halloween New Yorker, 2000 Cover illustration for The New Yorker (November 6, 2000) Halloween, or All Hallows Eve, is one of the times that harmful spirits are said to be active.
-In the U.S., we take that concept to mean that witches, among other spirits, are out that night seeing
+In the U.S., we

 On this day, August 26, 1901, illustrator Earle K. Bergey was born in Philadelphia, Pennsylvania.
 He studed at the Pennsylvania Academy of the Fine Arts and then went to work for Philadelphia’s Public Ledger.
 Bergey is best remembered for his pulp-fiction cover art, comic book cover art, and glamour illustrations.